 Fire Safety

-* Keep a fire extinguisher nearby
+* Keep a fire extinguisher nearby and know how to use it

-* Ensure adequate ventilation when working indoors
+* Ensure adequate ventilation when soldering in enclosed spaces

 Personal Protection

-* Use heat-resistant gloves when handling hot pipes
+* Use heat-resistant gloves when handling hot pipes and fittings

-* Keep first aid supplies accessible
+* Keep basic first aid supplies accessible when working with open flame

 Lead-Free Solder Requirements